International Telecommunication Union: ITU sectors

 Established in 1927 as the International Radio Consultative Committee or CCIR (from its French name Comité consultatif international pour la radio), this sector manages the international radio-frequency spectrum and satellite orbit resources.
 In 1992, the CCIR became the ITU-R. The secretariat is the Radiocommunication Bureau, headed by Director Mario Maniewicz.
+Through the Radio Regulations, the ITU defines equivalent power flux density (EPFD) for coordinating spectrum sharing between geostationary and non-geostationary satellite systems.